James-Bonaguro/James-Bonaguro/README.md

 # James Bonaguro

-I build practical AI-assisted workflows, automations, and tools for SMBs and individuals.
+I build ethical and practical AI-assisted workflows, automations, and tools for SMBs and individuals.

 Most of what I share here is built to make complex work more structured, usable, and easier to act on.
 Sometimes that looks like research.
 Sometimes it looks like an automation, a toolkit, or a decision support asset.